Advertisement

 That led to a season in Japanese Formula Three with the TOM’S team.
 He also briefly raced in Formula Renault before he turned 17 – the minimum age at which drivers can race in Japan.

-He finished fifth in the Japanese F3 championship where his team mates were Richard Antinucci and Sakon Yamamoto (since an F1 driver for Super Aguri and Spyker).
+He finished fifth in the Japanese F3 championship where his team mates were Richard Antinucci and Sakon Yamamoto (later an F1 driver for Super Aguri and Spyker).
 After winning the first two rounds of the season he never won again, but beat Yamamoto in the championship.

 He stayed in Japanese F3 for another year, finishing second overall in 2005 behind Joao de Oliviera, a long established F3 talent.
 He also raced in the Japanese GT300 series, ending the year eighth.